Competitive Requirements

 Admission is competitive; meeting the minimum requirements does not guarantee admission.

-You must meet the minimum requirements in all subjects, even after receiving an admission offer, in order to remain admissible.
-(See your admission offer letter for more details.)
+Students who receive an offer of admission must meet the minimum requirements in all subjects, even after receiving an admission offer, and all conditions stated in the admission offer letter in order to remain admissible.

 Minimum Grades Required for Average Calculation:

-The following admission average ranges reflect the past 3 admission cycles.
+The following admission average ranges reflect the past three admission cycles.
 Admission is competitive.
 Meeting these requirements does not guarantee admission.

 Faculty